 Week 1: Strategy and Design

 During week 1, we had to develop goals and needs for our robot.
-We decided that we should develop a robot capable of getting gears from the gear slot, pick up fuel from the field, place gears on the peg, shoot fuel into the boiler and climb the rope.
+We decided to develop a robot capable of getting gears from the gear slot, pick up fuel from the field, place gears on the peg, shoot fuel into the boiler, and climb the rope.
 We started building out the playing field items that will be needed to test and practice with the robot.
-The CAD (computer-aided design) team started designing the the robot components before we start building the robot.
-The programming team loaded new software and test code that will be used during the season.
+The CAD (Computer Aided Design) team started designing the robot components before we started building the robot.
+The programming team loaded new software and tested code that will be used during the season.

 Week 2 – Design and Prototype

-Design work continued, the team started to prototype different ideas for ball collection and chassis design.
+Design work continued and the team started to prototype different ideas for ball collection and chassis design.
 Different ideas were considered for wheels to use.
-The control team is experimenting with different auto-align codes using the 2015 practice chassis.
+The control team experimented with different auto-align codes using the 2015 practice chassis.

 Week 4 – Fabrication and assembly

-This week we received our side panels and other parts from GenMet.
+This week we received our side panels and other parts from our sponsor GenMet.
 We started to bore holes to fit for bearings and tap screw holes.
-Our chassis is now starting to come together.
-Many parts are being assembled.
-The bot is starting to take shape.
-Control team is still practicing with the previous bot and starting to write code to deploy to this bot.
+Our chassis was now starting to come together and many parts were being assembled.
+The bot was starting to take shape.
+The control team still practiced with the previous bot and starting to write code to deploy to this season’s bot.

 Week 5 – Control Assembly and Testing

-This week the control team was able to install electrical components such as motor controllers, roborio, power distribution panel and radio.
-The robot came to life this week.
-We were able to connect the robot to the driver station on the laptop drive it around the shop.
+This week the control team was able to install electrical components such as motor controllers, the RoboRio, the power distribution panel, and the radio.
+The robot came to life this week and we were able to connect the robot to the driver station on the laptop to drive it around the shop.
 This was a very exciting time!
 The robot is alive!

 Week 6 – Last week!
 Testing and Tuning

-This is our last week to work on our competition bot.
-We are finishing up the wiring and programming of our bot.
-We were able to to take our bot to the Mini Regional in Sussex, WI.
-We were only able to run 2 matches there.
-Bad news was that we had mechanical failure both matches.
+This was our last week to work on our competition bot.
+We finished up the wiring and programming of our bot.
+We were able to to take our bot to the Mini-Regional in Sussex, WI.
+We were only able to run 2 matches there because we had mechanical failures in both matches.
 We had some weak points with our key stock and sprockets.
-Good news is that we were able to fix that back at the shop and did not figure this out at an actual competition.
+Good news was that fixed these issues back at the shop and did not figure this out at an actual competition.

 Bag Day! – 2/23/17 11:59 pm

-The final day to work on our robot.
-After this we will put it in a bag until our Wisconsin Regional Competition.
+This was the final day to work on our robot.
+After this we will put it in a bag until our competitions.